hoovercj/vscode-power-mode/README.md

 **Note:** This feature is experimental and only available with powermode enabled.
 You can also disable this feature by adding `"powermode.settingSuggestions": false` to your user or workspace settings.

-* `powermode.backgroundMode`: `mask` will use the gif as a mask, letting the shape of the gif through with the color of the text. `image` will use the gif itself as the background.
-* `powermode.gifMode`: `restart` will restart a gif each time it is displayed, `continue` will play the gif from the place it stopped. `continue` is useful when you only have 1 visible gif, `restart` is useful when you have multiple.
-* `powermode.maxExplosions`: Reducing this will reduce the number of explosions rendered at once.
-* `powermode.explosionFrequency`: Increasing this will increase the number of keystrokes between explosions.
-It means that there will be gaps between explosions as you type but may help performance.
-* `powermode.customExplosions`: Provide your own lighter weight gifs to use (And share them [here](https://github.com/hoovercj/vscode-power-mode/issues/1))
-* `powermode.customCss`: Changes the CSS applied to the "after" pseudoelement.
-You can experiment with ways to make it look or perform better.

 ## Known Issues